HomeOfVapourSynthEvolution/VapourSynth-DFTTest/README.md

     denoising.
 When listing multiple block locations, it is best/preferred if the locations do not overlap.

+    An example:

+        nlocation=[35,0,45,68, 28,0,23,87]

+alpha -

     Typically, subtracting out the noise power spectrum is not adequate becase it is only the average.
 In any one block the noise spectrum has the potential to exceed the average in a frequency bin.
 Therefore, one typically over subtracts based on some multiple of the noise spectrum (usually in the range of 3-8).
 The default used in dfttest is 5 if ftype=0 and 7 if ftype=1.
-If you want to use another value, then put the following as the first entry in the
-    string:

-        a=over_subtraction_factor   e.g.  a=3.5

-    An example:

-        nstring="a:4.0 35,0,45,68 28,0,23,87"
+    Has no effect when nlocation is not used.

 sstring/ssx/ssy/sst -